webmapper/cartiqo-documentation/README.md

 #### Zoom level 5 - 8

 - World wide water bodies and country boundaries.
-Also world wide country names in labels
+Also world wide country names in labels.
 - Built up areas, natural areas and water areas in the Netherlands
 - Highways and main road
 - Largest cities labels of the Netherlands

 #### Zoom level 9

-- Agricultural areas are added
+- Agricultural areas
 - Municipality boundaries
 - Water labels